jourquin/BoxCoxLogit/README.md

 ## Input data
 The model can be used when observations are not individual but aggregated.
-This is for instance the case when on observed transported quantities, such as tons, between origin and destinations.
+This is for instance the case when one observe transported quantities, such as tons, between origins and destinations.
 The provided sample dataset (sampleData.Rda) contains, for every origin-destination pair, the following data:
 -	The ID of the origin ORG and the ID of the destination DST